The board of Family Radio Ltd comprise of directors who drive the strategic direction of 96five.

 David is a Fellow of the Institute of Chartered Accountants.
 His career commenced in a Big4 accounting firm where he worked in audit and business management services.
 He then moved to the education sector, taking up the role of Business Manager and Company Secretary of Pacific Hills Christian School.

-In 2004 David co-founded Resolve Consulting Group, a consulting firm whose passion is to equip, develop and sustain healthy Christian and not for profit organisations through governance, leadership and financial management services.
+In 2004, David co-founded Resolve Consulting Group, a consulting firm whose passion is to equip, develop and sustain healthy Christian and not-for-profit organizations through governance, leadership and financial management services.

 David and his wife Simone have three children.